 “Collective Violence has flowed regularly out of the central processes of Western countries...
 The oppressed have struck in the name of justice, the privileged in the name of order, the in-between in the name of fear.”

 — Charles Tilly

-The Violence, Law, and Politics Lab is a research group at the University of Chicago devoted to studying how local, national, and global politics affect the geography and prevalence of violence in cities and neighborhoods.
+The Violence, Law, and Politics Lab is a research group at the University of Chicago devoted to studying how local, national, and global politics affect cities and neighborhoods.
 Both interdisciplinary and multi-method in nature, the VLP Lab is currently conducting a multi-city project of geographic homicide patterns from 1870-Present.
 We are particularly interested in whether violence in American cities can be reduced via increased government accountability, transparency, and the provision of humanitarian or economic assistance.

-We are located on the second floor of the Social Science Research Center in McGiffert House (5751 S. Woodlawn).
+We are located on the third floor of the Social Science Research Center (1155 E. 60th St).
 We are committed to transparent and replicable social science: all codebooks, data, and protocols will be posted on this site.